-Based on the methods of growing done by ALF, it is estimated that 1,000 lbs. of vegetative waste will be generated.
-However, in order to reduce waste and recycle nutrients, all vegetative waste will either be buried in the composting area found within the cultivation area or chipped and stored to be used when soil cover is needed.
+Depending on the methods of growing done for the year, it is estimated around 5,000 lbs. of vegetative waste will be generated annually.
+However, in order to reduce waste and recycle nutrients, all vegetative waste, even if more than 5,000 lbs., will either be buried in the composting area found within the cultivation area or chipped and stored to be used when soil cover is needed.
 All solid waste will be stored in bins with secure fitting lids until being disposed of at a Lake County Integrated Waste Management facility, at least once a week during the cultivation season.
-The closest Lake County Integrated Waste Management facility to the proposed cultivation operation is the Eastlake Landfill.
+The closest Lake County Integrated Waste Management facilit.

-ALF proposes to plant above ground, where additional growing medium will be purchased from Nor-Cal Soil Builders as needed between seasons.
+Coastle proposes to plant above ground, where additional growing medium will be purchased as needed between seasons.
 Fertilizers as well as recycled vegetative waste that has been composted on site will be used to supplement the existing soil on site.